 Given the sheer number of streaming services available to consumers, it can become a bit of a nuisance having to click off one and scroll through a different one to try and find a new series or film to watch.
-Wouldn’t it be great if there was one hub which housed all the most popular streaming services and allowed you to explore the catalogue of each of them at the same time?
-This is where JustWatch comes in.
+This is where an app like JustWatch comes in.

 - All the top streaming services are available on the app.